GRvanderPloeg/parafac4microbiome/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have:

 * Added "()" behind all function names in DESCRIPTION.
-* Reworked importPhyloseq, importTreeSummarizedExperiment and importMicrobiotaProcess to allow their examples to be run within CRAN time limits.
+* Substantially reworked the importPhyloseq(), importTreeSummarizedExperiment() and importMicrobiotaProcess() functions to speed them up.
+* Changed the importMicrobiotaProcess example to a smaller synthetic case to decrease runtime.
+* Wrapped the importMicrobiotaProcess example in \donttest as it still violates the CRAN time limit requirement due to large overhead of the MicrobiotaProcess and SummarizedExperiment packages.
-* Changed the example in importMicrobiotaProcess to meet the timing requirement.
+* Changed the example in plotPARAFACmodel() to reliably meet the timing requirement.
-* Changed the example in assessModelStability to realiably meet the timing requirement.
+* Changed the example in assessModelStability() to reliably meet the timing requirement.

 ## R CMD check results